David-Badiane/VbrArt/README.md

 ## Background related
 **- vibratingPlate**
 1. Arduino Uno - the potentiometer value regulates the frequency of the simulation;
-2. the frequency of the simulation can be also variated by pressing the mouse;
+2. the frequency of the simulation can be also variated by pressing the mouse - leftButton increase by 2 - rightButton decreae by 2;

 **- vibratingWater**
 1. the Leap Motion cursor, when activated, excitates the water;